AndreLeEEEEE/Auto232/README.md

 correct data gets transmitted, but twice.
 With that something else installed, there aren't extra transmissions anymore, but all outputted 0's show up as 1's.
 I believe Rick is gonna stick with the small capacitor and he's gonna fix the bugs through software instead of hardware.

+Update 8/3/2021: The final hardware hasn't been set up yet and Rick is gone for surgery until mid/late August.
+It'll be a while before progress is made on this project again.